S3ler/linux-mqtt-sn-gateway/README.md

 ## Getting started - running
 This is the section for all of you who only want to use the gateway.
+We start with running the linux-mqtt-sn-gateway on the standard x86 architecture.

-The gateway need the following configurations files: MQTT.CON, TOPICS.PRE.
+The gateway needs the following configurations files: MQTT.CON, TOPICS.PRE.
 Put these files into the execution directory (next to the binary).
 The linux-mqtt-sn-gateway will pick and create needed files there.